lylepratt/Plusify/README.md

 http://www.lylepratt.com

 ## Author Comments ##
 I normally do web stuff with Python these days, but I used PHP because most web hosts support it.
 I've only spent a few hours working on this, so don't hate if you don't like the code or product.
 Also, I'm no designer so you'll probably think the default theme is ugly.
+Also, I'm using the excellent PHP Mustache implementation (https://github.com/bobthecow/mustache.php) for templates.

 ## INSTRUCTIONS ##
 - Put `index.php` and `.htaccess` in your root web directory.